WW-FL: Secure and Private Large-Scale Federated Learning: Performance Evaluation

+Moving our prototype implementation to production requires hardening both the cryptographic and system layers.
+For example, all processing of sensitive data~(even when secret-shared) must happen in constant time to protect against timing-based side-channel attacks.
+Network connections must be secured, e.g., via mutually authenticated~TLS to instantiate communication channels that are assumed to be perfectly secure.
+Finally, servers must be hardened, their~APIs must be secured, and reliable key and identity management must be implemented.
+Please refer to recommended practice for~MPC-based systems defined by~ITU-T~X.1770~\cite{ITU} and~IEEE~P2842~\cite{IEEE} for details.

-Plaintext~FL and~CrypTen-based~\FLname~\emph{simulations} are run on a single computing platform equipped with two~Intel Xeon Platinum~8168~CPUs, 1.5TB~RAM, and~16~NVIDIA Tesla~V100 GPUs.
-To provide realistic results for a~\emph{distributed~MPC deployment} with two computational and one helper party, we use three~Amazon~AWS~g3s.xlarge instances with~4 vCPUs, and~8GB~GPU memory on a~NVIDIA Tesla~M60.
-These instances are located in the same~AWS availability zone~(due to high costs associated with routing traffic between different zones), yet we simulate intra- and inter-continental network connections by setting the bandwidth and latency to~1Gbps/100Mbps and~20ms/100ms, respectively.
+\myparagraph{Setup} Plaintext~FL and~CrypTen-based~\FLname~\emph{simulations} are run on a single computing platform with two~Intel Xeon Platinum~8168~CPUs, 1.5TB~RAM, and~16~NVIDIA Tesla~V100 GPUs.
+For realistic results in a~\emph{distributed~MPC deployment} with two computational and one helper party, we use three~Amazon~AWS~g3s.xlarge instances with~4 vCPUs, and~8GB~GPU memory on an~NVIDIA Tesla~M60.
+These instances are located in the same~AWS availability zone~(due to high costs associated with routing traffic between different zones), yet we simulate intra- and inter-continental network connections by setting the bandwidth to~1Gbps/100Mbps and latency to~20ms/100ms respectively.